 Spring Cleanup Week in Narberth

 Also known as "Junk Week", this is the week the Borough schedules extra home trash pickups, so Borough residents can put out any large items, extra trash, and clutter.
-See the details about the collection schedule and the list of restrictions.
+In 2022, Spring Cleanup Weeks is June 6-10.
+Here are the 2022 details about the Spring Cleanup Week collection schedule and the list of restrictions.
 Questions can be emailed to firstname.lastname@example.org.
-See 2021 details here.

 Both LM and Narberth residents can drop off household hazardous waste (not commercial or construction waste) at drop-off events scheduled throughout the year.

 Oil-based paint is considered hazardous waste, and should be dropped off at hazardous waste events described above.

 Latex paint should be dried out and discarded with the regular trash.
 See how to dry out latex paint cans here.